startxfr/kustomize-repository/kustomizes/demo-sxapi/README.md

 ## Base profile

 Simple deployment of an web-exposed API based on sxapi framework (based on `startx/sxapi:latest` image).
+You also have a kustomize for project creation under `ns/` directory (see examples).

 ## Overlays profiles